 The large intestine slows the goo down and starts sucking the water back out of it.
 This results in firm, solid poops.

 But when a dog has diarrhea, the large intestines don’t slow the goo down and remove the water.
 Instead, the large intestines just try to get rid of the liquid-like mixture as quickly as possible.

-The amount of liquid lost in the process is pretty significant (especially if the diarrhea occurs over an extended period of time), and it often leads to very serious dehydration. /lesson over
+The amount of liquid lost in the process is pretty significant (especially if episodes of diarrhea occur occurs over an extended period of time), and it often leads to very serious dehydration.

 So, the point of all this is, it is imperative that you encourage your dog to drink plenty of clean water when suffering with or recovering from diarrhea.